MooersLab/pymolpysnips/README.md

 All of the code in a cell is run at once.
 The use of executable blocks of code eases debugging.

-PyMOL can be import into an active notebook as a module.
+PyMOL can be imported into an active notebook as a module.

-Jupyter Notebooks are very fun to use when developing new code because the interleaved output in the form of beautiful figures provides instant gratification.
+The most robust way to do this is to make a kernel for the Python interpreter inside of PyMOL.
+Give it a meaningful name like *pymol.python*.
+Select this kernel after the start up of Jupyter.
+You can also install pymol in the same python interpreter used for your installation of jupyter.
+This does not always work well.
+More information is found on the [PyMOL Wiki](https://pymolwiki.org/index.php/Jupyter).

 Jupyter Notebooks are also effective for providing training in the classroom and workshops.
 It is designed to support reproducible research and literate programming.